Kipchoge falls 26 seconds short of 1st sub 2-hour marathon

 The Kenyan added: “We are going up the tree … I have lifted a branch and I am going onto the next one.
 This is not the end of the attempt of runners on two hours.”

-Kipchoge did break his personal best time of 2:03:05, which was set at the London Marathon last year.
+Widely considered the best marathon runner in the world, Kipchoge did break his personal best time of 2:03:05, which was set at the London Marathon last year.
+Kimetto set the world mark in Berlin in 2014.

-Organizers first listed his time as a second faster, then changed it to 25 seconds off the 2-hour mark.
+Organizers first listed Kipchoge’s time as a second faster, then changed it to 25 seconds off the 2-hour mark.

 “I rank this as the highest-ever performance in my life,” Kipchoge said.
 “The aim of ‘Breaking2’ was to pass the message that running less than two-hour marathon is possible.
 That message is really special to me.”